lad-sapienza/BraDypUS/bdus-docs/conventions.md

 are ancillary tables, usually linked in a `1-many` relationship with a `regular` table.
 `Plugin` tables do not live on their own and fully depend on one or many `regular` tables.

-Tra le tabelle di dati alcune sono di secondo ordine e vengono chiamate `plugin` e contengono dati aggiuntivi relativamente a una tabella di dati principale.

-Nel nostro caso, la tabella dei campioni è una tabella `plugin`.

 ### Data tables name
-Regular data tables are named using the prefix followed by a lower-case string of ASCII, with no spaces, dashes, etc.
+Regular data tables are named using the prefix followed by a lower-case string of ASCII, with no spaces, dashes, etc. Please avoid the usage of SQL keywords, like `values`, `select`, `sort`, or similar.

 The following are valid regular table names for application test:
 - **test__sites**